This is a story about the Industrial Internet of Things (IIoT). But one that began long before the Internet was invented.

 Sam then expressed a philosophical axiom: “There is no cloud; only someone else’s server.”
 For example, Sam said that using an Amazon Machine Image (AMI) means that he can answer with confidence what region his data is in.
 There is still software on a server somewhere, and that location can have legal implications.
 Which is a vital issue given the requirements of GDPR.

-What is more, Sam correctly pointed out that Scylla’s performance comes from a more direct access to, and knowledge of, the underlying hardware it is running on.
-He spoke about how Scylla’s pre-tuned AWS AMI allows for a rapid, consistent node deployment.
+What is more, Sam correctly pointed out that ScyllaDB’s performance comes from a more direct access to, and knowledge of, the underlying hardware it is running on.
+He spoke about how ScyllaDB’s pre-tuned AWS AMI allows for a rapid, consistent node deployment.
 Time to deploy is five minutes.
-Scylla’s self-tuning means that there is no variance from misconfiguration.
+ScyllaDB’s self-tuning means that there is no variance from misconfiguration.
 You get the consistency of a container, but all the performance benefit of a tuned EC2 instance.

 Just as Meshify’s core business is to watch when industrial machinery fails, it also watches for when its data infrastructure fails.
 When a node dies, it triggers an alarm.
 Within five minutes, a replacement node is started, and within another five, it is joined to the cluster and is ready to have data streaming to it.
 Migration of data takes about two hours thereafter.
 While this is a manual process now (by Meshify’s choice), Sam made clear to say that nothing precludes this from being an automated task.